 Maybe their teaching would have reached me in another form, but really, really, I don’t know.

 Stories transform: in the telling they can change the entire direction, meaning, and purpose of our lives.

 We are filled with them, all of us, no exclusion – it’s our stories that connect us and stitch us invisibly together.

 I think we have two books: the one we open, read and share with others willingly, and the other we keep on the shelf, for our eyes and night time reading only.
 And I think it’s the content of the second book is where we can help each other the most.

-Just last night I was listening Eva Schloss.
-Eva is the step-daughter of Otto Frank, the father to Anne Frank.
+Just last night I was listening to Eva Schloss.
+Eva is the step-daughter of Otto Frank, the father of Anne Frank.
 Eva is a holocaust survivor, in the interview she said that it took her 40 years to tell her story of her experience in the concentration camp.

 Why am I writing this?
 To remember to listen, it may be the first time someone has been heard.